-- Correct that error using Form 941-X; - File a separate Form 941-X for each Form 941 that you're correcting; and
+- Correct that error using Form 941-X; - File a separate Form 941-X for each Form 941 that you're correcting; and employees as nonemployees, you may have to file Form 941-X with Form 941.
+See the instructions for line 42, later.

 • Generally, file Form 941-X separately.
 Don't file Form 941-X with Form 941.
-However, if you didn't previously file Form 941 because you mistakenly treated your employees as nonemployees, you may have to file Form 941-X with Form 941.
-See the instructions for line 36, later.
+However, if you didn't previously file Form 941 because you mistakenly treated your

-If you didn't file a Form 941 for one or more quarters, don't use Form 941-X. Instead, file Form 941 for each of those quarters.
-See also When Should You File Form 941-X, later.
-However, if you didn't file Forms 941 because you improperly treated workers as independent contractors or nonemployees and are now reclassifying them as employees, see the instructions for line 36, later.
+If you didn't file a Form 941 for one or more guarters, don't use Form 941-X. Instead, file Form 941 for each of those quarters.
+Also, see When Should You File Form 941-X, later.
+However, if you didn't file Forms 941 because you improperly treated workers as independent contractors or nonemployees and are now reclassifying them as employees, see the instructions for line 42, later.